 \subsubsection{Messiness}

 The source files in \textsc{Finch} are intentionally large, multi-sheet, and structurally complex.
-At the file level, 86.6\% of workflows involve more than one file when counting both input and reference artifacts, and some workflows touch up to 14 distinct files.
-At the spreadsheet level, 92.4\% of workflows involve multiple sheets, with an average of 8 sheets and a long tail reaching 91 sheets.
+At the file level, 86.6\% of workflows involve more than one file when counting both input and reference artifacts, and a workflow touches up to 14 distinct files.
+At the spreadsheet level, 92.4\% of workflows involve multiple input and reference sheets, with an average of 8 sheets and a long tail reaching 91 sheets.
 As a result, systems must navigate cross-sheet dependencies, hidden logic, and scattered intermediate calculations rather than operating on a single “analysis” sheet.
-Moreover, most spreadsheets exhibit complex layouts that interleave text, tables, formulas, and charts, as well as intricate table structures with merged cells, nested headers, hierarchical data, blank rows and columns, and other irregularities.
+Moreover, most spreadsheets exhibit complex layouts that interleave text, numerical values, formulas, and charts, as well as intricate single- or multi- table structures with nested headers, hierarchical data, merged cells, blank rows and columns, and other irregularities.

 Cell-level statistics further highlight the scale of the data.
-The median workflow covers 15K cells (157K on average for all workflows), with the largest workbook scaling to 3.7 million cells.
-Formula density is similarly skewed: while workflows contain an average of 21.5K formulas (the median is 212), the most complex ones have hundreds of thousands of formulas, reflecting deeply nested calculations and long dependency chains.
+The median workflow covers 15K cells (157K on average for all workflows), with the largest one scaling to 3.7 million cells.
+Formula density is similarly skewed: while workflows contain an average of 21.5K formulas (the median is 212), reflecting deeply nested calculations and long dependency chains.
 Taken together, these properties create a challenging regime in which models must reason over large, noisy, and highly irregular spreadsheet layouts, rather than clean, rectangular tables.